-We will see in what follows that perhaps the greater amount of Theosophical commentary and emphasis on the true will or spiritual will is found in the 20th century writings of Robert Crosbie, the founder of the United Lodge of Theosophists.
-A ULT magazine titled “Hermes” (published between 1975-1989 by the Santa Barbara Lodge of the ULT) defined “true spiritual will” as “the conscious direction of energy by intelligent ideation and self-conscious volition” and described it as being “the supreme criterion and sovereign talisman of Aquarian humanity.”
+It appears that the greater amount of Theosophical commentary and emphasis on the true will or spiritual will is found in the 20th century writings of Robert Crosbie, the founder of the United Lodge of Theosophists, and also those of Raghavan Iyer, who was an influential figure in the ULT.
+In a magazine titled “Hermes” (published between 1975-1989 by the Santa Barbara Lodge of the ULT) Iyer defined “true spiritual will” as “the conscious direction of energy by intelligent ideation and self-conscious volition” and described it as being “the supreme criterion and sovereign talisman of Aquarian humanity.”
 According to Theosophy, we are today living in the early period of the New Age of Aquarius.

 It should be understood that merely reading these quotes will not develop or strengthen one’s willpower, least of all help to practically develop the spiritual will.
 One has to begin to EXERCISE it . . . but take care not to try exercising and applying it as a means of metaphysically attracting and achieving one’s material and sensual desires, for although that is popular and widely promoted nowadays, such is really only the whitewashing of black magic.